limtis0/SkulPatcher/README.md

 `$(SkulFolder)` is a directory where the game is located on your PC

 # New versions (v2.0f+)
-### Automatic setup (Not working for now, but will be soon)
+### Automatic setup
-Visit [Thunderstore page of this mod](https://thunderstore.io/c/skul-the-hero-slayer/p/Limtis/SkulPatcher/) and install it with their Mod Manager
+Visit [Thunderstore page of this mod](https://thunderstore.io/c/skul-the-hero-slayer/p/Limtis/SkulPatcher/) and install it with the Mod Manager!

 ### Manual setup
 1. Extract into `$(SkulFolder)/2020.3.34` (You will need to create a folder)